AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/workfront-modules.md

 For more information on your organization's available apps and scenarios, see [Organizations](../../workfront-fusion/organizations/organizations-and-teams.md#organiza2) in [[!DNL Adobe Workfront Fusion] organizations and teams](../../workfront-fusion/organizations/organizations-and-teams.md).

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).
-For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).
+For information about modules, see the articles under [Modules: article index](/help/workfront-fusion/references/modules/modules-toc.md).

 ## Access requirements